-Disk Encryption Manager - FAQ
+Disk Encryption Manager FAQs

 Yes.
 You can enable Disk Encryption Manager on devices already encrypted by Bitlocker.